donejs/donejs/docs/guide.md

 #### Test the view model

-Now we can add the actual tests for our view model by changing `pmo/restaurants/list/list_test.js` to:
+Now we can add the actual tests for our view model by changing `pmo/restaurant/list/list_test.js` to:

 ```
+import QUnit from 'steal-qunit';
 import { statesFixture, citiesFixture, restaurantsFixture } from 'pmo/models/fixtures';
+import { ViewModel } from './list';

 QUnit.module('pmo/restaurant/list');